-• Rusk has medical staff on-site 24 hours a day, 7 days a week, with Advanced Life Support certification and the equipment and processes in place to respond to medical emergencies.
-If necessary, you will be transferred to an acute care hospital for specialized treatment.

-• Last year, 6% of our patients with limb loss were transferred to acute care hospitals.
-Most (90%) of these were unplanned.
-This may reflect the fact that we choose to treat patients with complex medical issues.
+- Rusk has medical staff on-site 24 hours a day, 7 days a week, with Advanced Life Support certification and the equipment and processes in place to respond to medical emergencies.
+If necessary, you will be transferred to an acute care hospital for specialized treatment. - Last year, 17% of our patients with limb loss were transferred to acute care hospitals.
+Most (90%) of these were planned.